 Images are often edited or modified before publishing them online.
 Sometimes this is done to be funny or in an effort to make people believe things that aren't real.
-See this article for a famous hoax photo that was manipulated for political purposes.
+View the article, When Images Lie, for a famous hoax photo that was manipulated for political purposes.
 We want to use digital images in ways that are fun and creative, but without plagiarizing or misrepresentation.

 I Can Statements

 - find, create and edit digital images

 - respect copyright and avoid plagiarism when selecting and using images